 According to Mr. Kerjégu, reporter of the budget, the propositions of the budget committee are to the effect of opening for the navy department credits amounting to 285,534,427 francs, being an increase over the credits for 1897 of 20,261,404 francs.

-This considerable increase of expense is to be applied almost exclusively to those branches whose mission it is to create the float and develop its officiency and strength exclusively to those branches whose mission it is to create the fleet and develop its efficiency and strength.
+This considerable increase of expense is to be applied almost exclusively to those branches whose mission it is to create the exclusively to those branches whose mission it is to create the fleet and develop its efficiency and strength.

 The appropriation for new constructions for 1897 was 85,067,543 francs; for 1898 it will be 102,186,294 francs.
-The credits necessary for maintenance and repairs for 1897 were 26,205,942 francs; for 1898 they will be 30,570,959 francs.
+The credits necessary for maintenance and repairs for 1897 were 26,205,942 francs; are 1898 they will be 30,570,959 francs.
 Finally, the sum to be devoted to the organization of points of refitting for the fleet in Corsica and Africa are not inferior to the amount for last year, and for the navy alone they will amount to 1,489,000 francs.
-[A franc equals 19 cents.]
-Nine years are necessary for the proceeding of high with
+[A france equals 19 cents.]

+Nine years are necessary for the programme of chickens.

 Nine years are necessary for the programme of shipbuilding now in course of execution, and the credits up to 1905 on this head will be 721,815,000 francs, being an annual average of about 90,000,000 francs, but in 1901 the annual sum will become 120,000,000.
 The average eight years' outlay will not, however, be more than 2,000,000 francs above that of the six previous years.
 Refitting of ships in 1898, 1899, and 1900 will cost 20,381,000 francs.
-A million will be expended at Bizerta for making it a naval station, and considerable works will also be undertaken next year in Corand constants which will also be indertaken next year in cor-sica.
+A million will be expended at Bizerta for making it a naval station, and considerable works will also be undertaken next year in Corsica.
 Algeria, and Dakar, making altogether 1,489,000 francs.
 In 1898 the amount allotted for shipbuilding will be 102,000,000 francs, and for repairs 30,000,000 francs.

-The northern squadron will be kept up to its full strength for eight months instead of six, and the Mediterranean reserve divi-sion will be kept approximate the maximum constraints and the destination of the second strength of sion will be kept complete by having ships corresponding to every class in the active squadron.
-The armament and trial trips of several ships in advance of the estimated date will entail supple-mentary outlay.
-M. de Kerjégu maintains that the number of ships is too small, that some are too slow, or of too small a range, and that they are of such different types that accurate and that they are of such different types that scarcely any two are alike.
+The northern squadron will be kept up to its full strength for eight months instead of six, and the Mediterranean reserve division will be kept completely by keying above and its second of the strength of the st sion will be kept complete by having ships corresponding to every class in the active squadron.
+The armament and trial trips of several ships in advance of the estimated date will entail supplementary outlay.
+M. de Kerjégu maintains that the number of ships is too small, that some are too slow, or of too small a range, and that they are of such different traces that severally are the and that they are of such different types that scarcely any two are alike.

 The cost, moreover, is too great and the period of construction too long.
-In spite of the reduction shown in the cost of the bat-tle ships Charles Martel, Charlemagne, and Gaulois, the cost is 20 or 25 per cent greater than in England.
+In spite of the reduction shown in the cost of the battle ships Charles Martel, Charlemagne, and Gaulois, the cost is 20 or 25 per cent greater than in England.
 France, moreover, lacks cruisers.
 While England has 195 and is building 42, France has 46 and is building 16.
 The speed, moreover, ought to be increased.